LoomaDesign

 First, they reduce trust.
 A shopper may not describe the image as pixelated, but they may feel the product looks cheap, old, or uncertain.

 Second, weak images reduce the usefulness of the product page.
 Google's image SEO best practices emphasize high-quality images, descriptive context, and useful alt text.
-A sharp image alone does not create SEO value, but poor visual quality weakens the page experience.
+A sharp image adds limited SEO value on its own, while poor visual quality weakens the page experience.

 For marketplace sellers, better images also support comparison.
 A clear detail crop can answer questions that would otherwise become support tickets, returns, or abandoned carts.